juanjopb/vanhacktest/README.md

 ```
 4. The deploy will start to show the progress

->  **Note:** The first time it's a little delayed due to the RDS creation and preparation.
+>  **Note:** The first time deploying the RDS instance could take almost 30 minutes to be ready.
+To avoid the time there is a RDS Instance preloaded.
 >  **Note:** A private key will be saved on ***`AWS_Ansible/aws-private.pem`,*** please be careful and dont lose it..

 5. Take note about the URL Endpoint Generated at the end of the Ansible Script.